 Jimmy Lai was born in Guangzhou, a city in southern China, to a wealthy family that lost everything when the communists took power in 1949.
 From working odd jobs and knitting in a small clothing shop he taught himself English, eventually founding the international clothing brand Giordano.

 The chain was a huge success.
 But when in 1989 China sent in tanks to crush pro-democracy protests in Beijing’s Tiananmen Square, Mr Lai began a new journey as a vocal democracy activist as well as an entrepreneur.

 He started writing columns criticising the massacre that followed the demonstrations in Beijing and established a publishing house that went on to become one of Hong Kong's most influential.

 As China responded by threatening to shut his stores on the mainland, leading him to sell the company, Mr Lai launched a string of popular pro-democracy titles that now include Next, a digital magazine, and the widely read Apple Daily newspaper.

-In recent years masked attackers have firebombed Mr Lai’s house and company headquarters.
-The 71-year-old has also been the target of an assassination plot.
+In recent years, masked attackers have firebombed Mr Lai’s house and company headquarters.
+The 73-year-old has also been the target of an assassination plot.

-But none of this has stopped him from airing his views robustly.
-He has been a prominent part of the city’s pro-democracy demonstrations and was already arrested twice this year on illegal assembly charges for earlier protests before Monday's arrest.
+But none of the threats has stopped him from airing his views robustly.
+He has been a prominent part of the city’s pro-democracy demonstrations and had already been arrested twice this year on illegal assembly charges for earlier protests before his detention earlier this month.